MakeSchool-Tutorials/Habitual-Swift4/P03-Populating-the-Table-View/content.md

 # Populating a Table View from an Array

-This will help us aim closer to making out table view dynamic.
+This will help us aim closer to making our table view dynamic.
 Let's add a property to our `HabitsTableViewController`; we'll be using this new property to populate the table view:

 > [action]